Lending, Credit and Finance

 Feedback, Final Rules and Exemptions

-Last year the Commission consulted on its approach to regulating these sectors, proposed exemptions and on draft Rules and Guidance.
+In 2022, the Commission consulted on its approach to regulating these sectors, proposed exemptions and on draft Rules and Guidance.

-The Commission issued a feedback paper, together with the final Rules and Guidance and a written instrument for class exemptions, setting out the circumstances under which the requirement for a licence will not apply.
-Although the consultation is closed, the Feedback Paper and Consultation Paper contain information that you may find useful.
+Subsequently, the Commission issued a feedback paper, together with the Rules and Guidance and a written instrument for class exemptions, setting out the circumstances under which the requirement for a licence will not apply.

 These documents can be found on our Consultation Hub.